-Just like the unipotent orbital integrals on $G(F)$ may be computed using Eq. \eqref{eq:constantterm}, so may the nilpotent ones on $\fg(F)$.
-This is particularly true for the characteristic function of any standard parahoric subalgebra, whose restriction to $G(\cO)$ is the the characteristic function of the corresponding standard parahoric subgroup.
-By \cite[Lemme IV 3.]{W2}, if the integral of the characteristic function of any parahoric agrees on two orbits, then the two orbits have the same Shalika germs, either for the group or the algebra.
+Just like the unipotent orbital integrals on $G(F)$ may be computed using Eq. \eqref{eq:constantterm}, so may the nilpotent ones on $\fg(F)$ using Eq. \eqref{eq:constanttermLie}.
+By Lemma \ref{lem:equalityofintegrals} the restriction to $G(\cO)$ of the characteristic function of any standard parahoric subalgebra of $\fg(F)$ is the the characteristic function of the corresponding standard parahoric subgroup and the nilpotent orbital integral equals the unipotent orbital integral of the restriction.
+By \cite[Corollaire 4.4.]{W1}, the nilpotent and unipotent orbital integrals are determined as distributions on Iwahori-(bi-)invariant functions by their values on $\1_{\Lie(\bP_\lambda)}\in C_c(\fg(\cO)/\Lie \bI)$ where $\lambda\vdash n$.
+Therefore (2) and (3) have the same Shalika germs, either for the group or the algebra.
 Therefore (2) equals (3).\end{proof}

+\begin{remark} Theorem \ref{thm:shalika-for-Lie-algebra} is expected to hold even if $\cchar k\leq 2n$.
+For example, in \cite[\S5]{Lemaire} it is shown that (\ref{eq:germ-expansion}) holds for any fixed function and for fixed $\gamma$ which is {\em quasi-regular} (see the abstract to \cite{Lemaire}, and note in particular that when $\cchar k>n$ quasi-regularity is equivalent to regular semisimplicity) and in a small enough neighborhood $V_f\ni \gamma$.
+Consequently, (\ref{eq:germ-expansion}) holds for quasi-regular elements in a small enough neighborhood and for all functions in $C_c(\fg(\cO)/\Lie \bI)$, since the latter is finite-dimensional.

+This is what we used in the proof of Proposition \ref{prop:germcomparison}, and thus our Shalika germ results for tamely ramified regular semisimple $\gamma$ will also work for Lemaire's germs.
+Even more generally, in \cite[\S5.2, pp. 505]{Lemaire} Lemaire defines normalized Shalika germs $\tilde{b}_i$ defined on the set of all quasi-regular elements using homogeneity.
+Remark \ref{rmk:homogeneity} together with propositions \ref{prop:homogeneity} and \ref{prop:germcomparison} show that such $\tilde{b}_i$ also agree with the Lie algebra/group Shalika germs and in particular the above results, as well as the computations in Section \ref{sec:combinatorics} extend to this case as well given $f\in C_c(\fg(\cO)/\Lie \bI)$. \end{remark}

 In the Lie algebra setup, for a nilpotent orbit $\mathbb{O}\subset\fg(F)$ the Shalika germs enjoy the following homogeneity property. \begin{proposition} For $G=GL_n$, we have

 \end{proposition}